-Make sure to level off your achor post hooks and make sure the corner in which you want the water to run off is slightly lower than the other points.
+Make sure to level off your anchor post stainless steel hooks and make sure the corner in which you want the water to run off is slightly lower than the other points.
 Since water follows the flow of gravity, it will always run down to the lowest point.

 Again, make sure to either use some chain or galvanized wire on each corner to help with tightening the shade sail.

-String up the sun shade using the awning attachment set and start tightening the turnbuckle by cranking it clockwise.
+String up the sun shade using the awning attachment set and start tightening the stainless steel turnbuckle by cranking it clockwise.

 The more you turn your hooks, the tighter the sun shade shall become. (see image below).
 Tighten until all the creases disappear out of the sun shade sail and your are happy with the shade it is producing.